WaldAktion BC

 Description

-Ingmar Lee (left) a Canadian forest activist from Vancouver Island, British Columbia (BC), is visiting several European countries to premier his new film entitled: "Beyond the Cutting Edge, A Trip to the Primaeval Forests of East Creek."
+European countries to premier Ingmar Lee's film: "Beyond the Cutting Edge, A Trip to the Primaeval Forests of East Creek."

-Already over 80 percent of the wild forests and rivers of Vancouver Island are gone due to the relentless industrial onslaught by generations of Europeans and Euro-Americans.
-Today Weyerhaeuser and other multi-national corporations are completing the final clearcutting of BC's ancient rainforests.
+Already over 80 percent of the wild forests and rivers of Vancouver Island are gone due to the relentless industrial onslaught by generations of Europeans and Euro Americans.
+Today Weyerhaeuser and other transnational corporations are completing the final clearcutting of BC's ancient rainforests.

 Increasingly desperate pleas are being made by conservationists, and activists are turning to more vigorous forms of protest, some illegal, such as blockading logging roads.